 Samuel F. Pryor III Shawangunk Gateway Campground

-Reservations for the 2017 season will be accepted starting on April 1st.
+Reservations for the 2017 season are now accepted for dates beginning on April 27th.

 Prices per campsite (up to two tents and four people):